 People’s needs, fears, and doubts should be addressed with just as much attention as technical requirements.

-Good change management prepares the organization for embracing new solutions and ensures that business continuity is maintained during and after the disrupting of the impacted business processes.
+Great discovery helps you to constantly identify the opportunities that will deliver both utility and impact.
+Whereas good change management prepares the organization for embracing new solutions and ensures that business continuity is maintained during and after the disrupting of the impacted business processes.